NucleusPowered/site-v1/docs/modules/jail.md

 The `jail` module has several entries in `main.conf`:

-* `allowed-commands` (`allowedCommands` before 0.11) specifies the commands that players are allowed to run whilst in jail.
+* `allowed-commands` specifies the commands that players are allowed to run whilst in jail.
 By default, the commands are primarily chat and message based commands.
 * `mute-when-jailed`, if set to `true`, will also mute players (in global chat only) that are in jail.
 This defaults to `false`.
+* `jail-time-counts-online-only`, if `true`, a player's time in jail will only be counted when they are online.